meistermuka/consolemud/docs/area-builder.md

 - Basic: `VirtualId`, `Name`, `Description`.
 - Boolean flags: `IsOutside`, `IsDark`.
+- **`ScriptId`** (optional) — relative path to a Lua entry-event script under `Scripts/`, without the extension (e.g. `rooms/throne_room`).
+The script's `on_enter(character, room)` function fires whenever any character steps into the room, after floor traps are checked.
+See [scripting.md](scripting.md).
 - **Exits editor** — each exit is a row of two dropdowns: direction (North / South / East / West / Up / Down) and target room (populated from the rooms in this area).
 The **Auto-add reciprocal exit** toggle automatically writes the opposite exit on the target room (N↔S, E↔W, Up↔Down) and removes it when the exit is deleted or retargeted.
 - **Spawns editor** — separate sections for item spawns and NPC spawns.
 Each spawn row is a template dropdown (populated from item/NPC templates) and a count.

 #### Map

 A read-only SVG diagram auto-laid-out from the exit directions: N/S/E/W exits determine grid position; Up/Down exits appear as small badges on the room node.
 Click any room node to jump directly to that room in the Rooms tab.

+### Colour preview

+The `Name` and `Description` fields for Items, NPCs, and Rooms support ConsoleMud colour markup (e.g. `{Rdire wolf{x`).
+Each of these fields shows:

+- **Colour chip toolbar** — a row of 17 small coloured circles (one per code: `r R g G y Y b B m M c C w W d k x`).
+Click any chip to insert the corresponding code at the current cursor position in the input.
+Hover a chip to see its code letter and colour name.
+- **Preview pane** — a dark-background read-only div below the input that renders the markup in real time.
+Plain text with no codes displays unchanged.

+The `{x` (reset) chip is shown as a labelled outline circle rather than a filled colour.
+Full colour code reference: [colour.md](colour.md).

 ### Validation